BoudinAhmed/SystemTroubleShooter/README.md

 As someone who enjoys fixing IT issues and always looks for opportunities to automate with PowerShell, the concept of building an app for common/company-specific problems was very appealing.
 Throughout this project, I have applied my years of IT experience.
 It has also significantly deepened my passion and love for programming.

-Working on a completely new version of the application, currently under active development and reconstruction.
-I am in the process of revising the user interface and re-structuring the code behind, fully utilizing PowerShell for enhanced diagnostic and repair functions.

-This software is a helpful desktop utility built with **C#** and the **WPF** framework, using the **MVVM (Model-View-ViewModel)** design pattern.
-This application will assist you in quickly diagnose and resolve common Windows issues, specifically focusing on **internet connectivity, sound problems, network drive mapping, ensuring your system is up-to-date, and more.**
+The System TroubleShooter is a desktop application aimed at automating the resolution of frequent IT problems.
+It utilizes the MVVM architecture within the WPF framework, creating a clean separation of concerns and facilitating maintainability.
+The project is currently under active development, with ongoing efforts to revise the user interface and restructure the application for improved functionality.

 ---